What are Leafrollers?

 Look for egg masses, and check them for signs of larval exit holes.
 Fruit trees should be sprayed no later than petal fall to prevent leafroller larvae from injuring developing fruit.

 There are predatory insects that attack leafrollers and help to keep their populations in check.
 Parasitic wasps are one.
 Others are the Lacewing larvae, assassin bugs, and Birds which will sometimes feed on the larvae and pupae.

 Diverse gardens that also attract many natural native predators by mingling varying plants and flowers blooming at different intervals throughout the season are advantageous.

-Bt Bacillius thuringiensis, is sold under a variety of trade names, and is effective against the larval stages of leafrollers.
-Bt does not harm beneficial insects, pets or people.
+Sold under a variety of trade names and is effective against the larval stages of leafrollers.
+Bt does not harm beneficial insects, pets, or people.
 Leafrollers will cease eating within hours after feeding on a sprayed leaf and die within a few days.

 Insecticidal oil sprays applied during dormancy will help control leafroller eggs on fruit trees.